abarker/typped/doc/sphinx_docs/dispatching.rst

 * a string label for the construct
 * other data, such as evaluation functions and type signatures

-These constructs are **registered** with the parser by a user in order to define a particular grammar on the tokens.
-A construct with a head handler may be called a head construct, and a construct with a tail handler may be called a tail construct.
+A user **registers** constructs with the parser in order to define a particular grammar on the tokens of the construct (which were previously defined).
+A construct with a head handler, triggered by a head token, may be called a head construct.
+A construct with a tail handler may be called a tail construct.
+The preconditions priority is a number which defaults to zero.

 Whenever the ``recursive_parse`` routine consumes a particular kind of token from the lexer, in a head or tail position, it sequentially executes the preconditions functions for all the constructs associated with that kind of token, in that position.
-The execution is ordered by the preconditions priorities.
+The execution sequence is ordered by the preconditions priorities.
 The construct associated with the first matching preconditions function is triggered.
 Its handler function is then dispatched as the one to be run by the ``recursive_parse`` routine.
-If there is no clear winner among the choices of matching preconditions functions with equal priorities an exception is raised.
+If there is no clear winner among the highest-priority matching preconditions functions (i.e., more than one match has the highest priority) an exception is raised.

 In the case where there is at most one head construct and one tail construct per kind of token this algorithm clearly reduces to ordinary Pratt parsing.